The six criteria

 Example: a deployment tool

-A merely automated deployment button says “deploy latest main” and returns a spinner.
-An agent-first deployment tool exposes:
+A basic deployment button says “deploy latest main” and returns a spinner.
+A better deployment tool exposes:

 deploy planto preview files, services, migrations, and expected downtime.deploy run --ref <sha>with an idempotency key and scoped environment credentials.deploy status <job_id>with structured states rather than only streaming logs.deploy rollback <release_id>and a clear policy for irreversible steps.- Links to logs, health checks, diffs, and audit events that the agent can cite back to a human.

-Teams are already buying AI coding assistants, workflow agents, and automation platforms.
-The bottleneck is often not model capability; it is that the surrounding tools were designed for humans clicking screens, not agents operating safely across systems.
-Agent-first design turns one-off demos into reliable work.
+Teams are already using AI coding assistants, workflow agents, and automation platforms.
+The bottleneck is often the surrounding tools: they were built for people clicking screens, not agents working across systems.
+Better agent-tool fit makes agent work easier to verify, recover, and hand back to a human when needed.